 A later 2010 study analysis of 10 trials, including about 3,800 patients also concluded that the two natural ingredients did not reduce joint pain.

-Methylsulfonylmethane (MSM) is a chemical found in fresh raw foods like fruits, vegetables and meat.
+Best natural joint supplements continue to provide promising options for those seeking relief from joint pain.
+Methylsulfonylmethane (MSM) is a chemical found in fresh raw foods like fruits, vegetables, and meat.
 It is a good source of sulfur, a mineral that we need for a number of different bodily functions.
-In fact, some believe that its effectiveness in arthritis may be because it helps treat a sulfur deficiency, but it also seems to help encourage the synthesis of collagen and prevent free-radical damage.
+In fact, some believe that its effectiveness in arthritis maybe because it helps treat a sulfur deficiency.
+But it also seems to help encourage the synthesis of collagen and prevent free-radical damage.

 Scientists believe MSM works by reducing inflammation and providing protective antioxidant effects.
 Sulfur is also important in making both collagen and glucosamine, which are both critical for healthy joints.

 In 2011, researchers conducted a review of three randomized-controlled trials on MSM.
 Two of them showed statistically significant reduction in joint pain compared with controls.
 The third showed no difference.
 An earlier 2006 study also found that arthritis patients taking MSM twice a day for 12 weeks experienced improved symptoms of pain and physical function.

 We don’t have a lot of large studies on this ingredient, but what we do have shows that MSM may be helpful for some people with arthritis.
 The typical dose is 1,500 milligrams per day.